-Nine states are embracing continuous improvement as a key component of their ESSA theory of action, although even among the strongest plans the focus is primarily on supporting continuous improvement at the district and school level, with little attention paid to how states themselves can engage in continuous improvement routines.
+Sixteen states are embracing continuous improvement as a key component of their ESSA theory of action, although even among the strongest plans the focus is primarily on supporting continuous improvement at the district and school level, with little attention paid to how states themselves can engage in continuous improvement routines.

 Illinois will foster continuous improvement by taking an internal look at its organization and reorienting its resources to ensure that the SEA can provide differentiated technical assistance to LEAs and programs that need capacity.
-The state will develop feedback loops with LEAs to forecast problems early and often and amend LEA plans if needed (pp. 51-52).
+The state will develop feedback loops with LEAs to forecast problems early and often and amend LEA plans if needed (pp. 51-53).

-In Vermont, every school and LEA, regardless of status, is required to submit a continuous improvement plan and will receive assistance from the SEA in implementing high-quality improvement science cycles and identifying opportunity to leverage quality interventions (pp. 68-70).
+In Vermont, every school and LEA, regardless of status, is required to submit a continuous improvement plan and will receive assistance from the SEA in implementing high-quality improvement science cycles and identifying opportunities to leverage quality interventions (pp. 68-70).
+Kentucky is taking a similar approach (p.
+89).

-Tennessee plans to conduct evaluations of the fastest improving schools to continuously inform and strengthen implementation of interventions and supports for all schools in improvement status (pp. 116-23).
+Tennessee plans to conduct evaluations of the fastest improving schools to continuously inform and strengthen implementation of interventions and supports for all schools in improvement status (pp. 117-24).
 Similarly, Colorado plans to evaluate the effectiveness of the statewide school improvement system and widely disseminate results to LEAs and schools (p.
-41).
+71).